noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 tests want to do as close as possible.
 Consequently tests for cascaded timers, and TOD clock tests, have been removed, as VIAs dont have these features.

+the tests should be run on a 1541 compatible drive with drive #8

 --------------------------------------------------------------------------------

 THIS IS WORK IN PROGRESS, THE TESTS DO NOT ACTUALLY WORK PROPERLY YET, AND NO